India shelves plan to expand French submarine order after data breach

 An official at Mazgaon Docks said the firm was focused on completing the original order of six Scorpenes and that he was not aware of any plan to build more.

-A DCNS spokesman had earlier said the firm was in close touch with "our key customers like India to keep them informed of the development of our investigation, respond to their questions and mitigate their legitimate worries".
+A DCNS spokesman said the firm was in close touch with "our key customers like India to keep them informed of the development of our investigation, respond to their questions and mitigate their legitimate worries".

 "The investigation is still ongoing and one of its objectives is to determine the potential prejudice and minimize its potential consequences," the spokesman said.

 DCNS is preparing to build a new fleet of submarines in Australia for A$50 billion ($38.13 billion).
-Australian defence officials have warned the firm to beef up security in the wake of the leak.
+Australian defense officials have warned the firm to beef up security in the wake of the leak.

 DCNS has said that the leak, which covered details of the Scorpene-class model and not the vessel currently being designed for the Australian fleet, bore the hallmarks of "economic warfare" carried out by frustrated competitors.

-Indian officials have pointed to a "non-disclosure of information" clause that was written into the 2005 contract at French insistence, the first defence ministry official briefed on the communication with the DCNS, said.
+Indian officials have pointed to a "non-disclosure of information" clause that was written into the 2005 contract at French insistence, the first defense ministry official briefed on the communication with the DCNS, said.

 But the official said the government could only invoke that clause if it was established that the data was leaked and not stolen.